Skip to content

 Vanilla Earthquake Cake

-Serve it warm with whipped cream or vanilla ice cream.
-It doesn’t last more than 24 hours in my house.
+Serve Vanilla Earthquake Cake warm with whipped cream or vanilla ice cream.
+This cake doesn’t last more than 24 hours in my house.
 One of the very best cake recipes in my collection!

-The original recipe can be found at duncanhines.ca and calls for Swiss chocolate cake mix.
-Whether you use yellow or chocolate cake mix, the results will be rich and delicious.
+The original recipe can be found at duncanhines.com and calls for Swiss chocolate cake mix.
+Whether you use yellow or chocolate cake mix, the results will be a chocolate lovers dream.
 Please remember to post a comment if you try the recipe!
 This one’s a keeper.

 Vanilla Earthquake Cake